Optimization via Design Points

 Parameters

-Maximum number of configurations to try in a batch.design
+Maximum number of configurations to try in a batch.designdata.table::data.table

 Design points to try in search, one per row.